deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

 ### Simplicity

-While performance is quite similar between different languages and implementations, ease of use and simplicity is a whole different matter.
+While performance is an important aspect, ease of use and simplicity is also very important.
 I think it's also important to differentiate between asynchronous and multi-threaded approaches.

 **Asynchronous**: I personally find Node.js and Deno the simplest and easy-to-use platforms for async concurrency.
 Golang would be my second choice as it's also easy to use and simple without compromising on features or performance.
 Rust follows it as it is a bit more complex as it has more features and needs getting used to.
 I would rate Java last as it requires much more boilerplate, and doing asynchronous programming is more complex than in others.
 I hope project Loom fixes that for Java.

-**Multi-threaded**: For multi-threaded concurrency, I will put Rust first as it's packed with features, and doing multi-threading is easy and worry-free in Rust.
-I'll put Java second here as it has a mature ecosystem for multi-threading and is not too difficult to use.
+**Multi-threaded**: For multi-threaded concurrency, I will put Rust first as it's packed with features, and doing multi-threading is easy and worry-free in Rust due to memory and thread safety.
+You don't have to worry about race conditions and such.
+I'll put Java and Go second here.
+Java has a mature ecosystem for multi-threading and is not too difficult to use.
 Go is very easy to use, but you don't have a lot of control over OS threads else I would rate Go higher than Java.
 Finally, there are multi-threading capabilities in Node.js and Deno, but they are not as flexible as other languages; hence I'll put them last.

 ### Ecosystem